The X-Files: I Want to Believe: Plot

 Dana Scully, a former FBI Special Agent, is now a staff physician at a Catholic hospital; she is treating Christian, a young boy with symptoms similar to Sandhoff disease.
 FBI Special Agent Mosely Drummy approaches Scully for help in locating her former partner, Fox Mulder, who has been in hiding as a fugitive for several years.
 Drummy states that the FBI will call off its manhunt for Mulder if he helps investigate the disappearances of several women in West Virginia, the latest of whom is a young FBI Special Agent named Monica Bannan.
 Scully agrees and convinces a reluctant Mulder to help.

-The duo is taken to Washington, D.C., where Special Agent in Charge Dakota Whitney requests Mulder's expertise with the paranormal as they have been led to a clue, a severed human arm, by Father Joseph Fitzpatrick Crissman.
-He is a former priest defrocked for the molestation of thirty-seven altar boys, and claims God is sending him visions of the crimes.
-A second woman, driving home after swimming in a natatorium, is run off the road by a truck driven by Janke Dacyshyn, who then abducts her.
-Father Joe is again recruited for help with the second abducted woman.
-After a grueling nighttime search in a snow-covered field, he leads the FBI to what turns out to be a frozen burial ground of people and body parts.
+The duo is taken to Washington, D.C., where Special Agent Dakota Whitney requests Mulder's expertise with the paranormal as they have been led to a severed human arm, by Father Joe, a priest defrocked for the molestation of thirty-seven altar boys, who claims God is sending him visions of the crimes.
+A second woman is run off the road by a truck driven by Janke Dacyshyn, who then abducts her.
+After a grueling nighttime search in a snow-covered field, Father Joe leads the FBI to a frozen burial ground of people and body parts.
 Analysis of the remains, along with tracking down the recent movements from the second abducted woman's car crash, eventually leads them to Dacyshyn, an organ transporter in Richmond, Virginia, and his husband, Franz Tomczeszyn, who was among the youths Father Joe sexually abused.

+Father Joe tells Scully not to give up, which she interprets as a sign to pursue experimental stem cell research to treat Christian.
+Mulder suspects that she is associating Christian with their son, William, who was given up for adoption.
+Her decision places her at odds with the hospital's Catholic board, but she pushes on even when Christian's parents ask to stop his treatment.
+She argues that Mulder is becoming too invested in the paranormal again, and she cannot live that life any more.